cyanogilvie/tcl-tomcrypt/doc/tomcrypt.md

     couldn't parse *sig* or *pbkey*.

 **tomcrypt::prng** **create** *prngInstance* *type* ?*entropy*?
-:   Create a PRNG instance accessed by the command name *prngInstance*, using the *type*,
+:   Create a PRNG instance accessed by the command name *prngInstance*, using the
-    such as **fortuna** or **chacha20** (as known to libtomcrypt), or "" (an empty string) to select the recommended default which may change between releases, and bootstrapped with *entropy*, which must be a bytearray of high entropy bytes.
+    implementation *type*, such as **fortuna** or **chacha20** (as known to libtomcrypt), or "" (an empty string) to select the recommended default which may change between releases, and bootstrapped with *entropy* which must be a bytearray of high entropy bytes.
 If *entropy* is omitted the PRNG will be bootstrapped with at least 256 bits of entropy from the platform's default cryptographic RNG.
 Returns the *prngInstance* command name.

 **tomcrypt::prng** **new** *type* ?*entropy*?
 :   As above, but the *prngInstance* command name is picked automatically.